Sexual Assault & Rape

 What is Consent?

 Consent means everyone agreeing to what is happening by choice and having the freedom and ability to make and change that choice.
 Sex without consent is rape.
+Learn more about consent or download free resources here.

 Have you experienced rape or sexual assault?

 If something has happened quite recently try and visit or contact your local Sexual Assault Referral Centre (SARC) as soon as possible.
+Even if you are unsure.

-If something has happened at any point in your life and you would like support contact Nottinghamshire Sexual Violence Services instead.
+If something has happened at any point in your life and you would like support, contact Nottinghamshire Sexual Violence Services instead.
 This organisation can help arrange any medical, or emotional support you may need.
 Contact them here.

-The Topaz Centre (SARC)
+The Topaz Centre (within 7 days)

 Call for FREE to get advice, or make an appointment at 0330 223 0099 (available 24/7).
 You can also email notts.sarc@nhs.net (monitored 9am – 5pm, Monday-Friday).